Jilly Curry

 Jilly Wallace (née Curry) is a British former freestyle skier, who won 29 FIS World Cup medals, which was the most for any British skier or snowboarder until 2020.
 She competed at the 1992 and 1994 Winter Olympics.
-She was World Champion in Laser-Run in 2019 (Women's Team) and 2022 (individual + mixed team masters) at the UIPM World Championships.
+She is 6 times World Champion in Laser-Run (2023 individual + mixed team masters + ladies team, 2022 individual + mixed team masters, 2019 Women's Team) at the UIPM World Championships.

 Career

 Curry competed in freestyle skiing from 1984 to 1994.
 During her career, she won 29 FIS World Cup medals, including three gold medals.
 Her medal tally was more than any other British skier or snowboarder in FIS World Cup events, until her record was broken by Jasmin Taylor in 2020.
 Curry came second at three consecutive 1989–90 FIS Freestyle Ski World Cup events, the last one of which was in Breckenridge, Colorado, US.

 Curry came fourth in the aerial skiing demonstration event at the 1992 Winter Olympics in Albertville, France, and also competed at the 1994 Winter Olympics in Lillehammer, Norway.
 She came 21st out of 23 competitors, and did not qualify for the final.